Cananito/Cananito.github.io/_generator/content/books.md

 Finished: 2021/May/01
 Rating: 3/5

 Enjoyed the first book way more than this one.
-I liked the worldbuilding, but thought the ending was "meh" and that the book had too many "woke" / socially progressive elements.
+I liked the worldbuilding, but thought the ending was “meh” and that the book had too many “woke” / socially progressive elements.

 **The Ocean at the End of the Lane** (audiobook) ~ Neil Gaiman
 Started: 2021/Jan/18
 Finished: 2021/Feb/06
 Rating: 2/5

 I'm pretty glad I read this as an audiobook, otherwise I'm not sure I would've finished it.
-I felt there was a lot of potential to expand on the magic, but instead it was just a bunch of bizarre stuff, a pretty underwhelming plot, and a very "meh" ending.
+I felt there was a lot of potential to expand on the magic, but instead it was just a bunch of bizarre stuff, a pretty underwhelming plot, and a very “meh” ending.

 **The Mysterious Affair at Styles** (audiobook) ~ Agatha Christie
 Started: 2021/Jan/16